gvsakash/busintelligence-sales/README.md

 ######     ~ final code to be added after publication.

-* Tasks implemented:  Dimensionality reduction using PCA, Data Extraction and classification using SVM architecture.
+* Preprocessing:  Dimensionality reduction using PCA, Data Extraction and classification using SVM architecture.
-* Implemented machine learning models in domain of business intelligence to explore customer purchase and behavior patterns in 1,40,000 records across 13 attributes.
-Tested with SVM and random forest classifiers after dimensionality reduction and visualized the predictions / outputs for sales patterns.
+* Implemented machine learning models in domain of business intelligence to explore customer purchase and behavior patterns in 1,40,000 records across thirteen attributes.
+* Tested with SVM and random forest classifiers after dimensionality reduction and visualized the predictions / outputs for sales patterns.
+Tested with Python and documented results for feature engineering.
+* Explored with Weka as well to observe best results for NNGE and M5P tree classifiers.
 * Research Paper currently under review..
 More code snippets used will be added after publication.

 ---